How can the protein content of a bioproduct be determined?

 The total protein content of a bioproduct can be determined by the Kjeldahl method.
 This method is applicable to any type of medium:

 - vegetable and animal raw materials (cereals, insects)

-The ammoniac is subsequently displaced from its salt by sodium hydroxide, distilled by steam distillation and collected in a known quantity of excess hydrochloric acid.
-This step is called distillation
+The ammonia is subsequently displaced from its salt by sodium hydroxide, distilled by steam distillation and collected in a known quantity of excess hydrochloric acid.
+This step is called distillation.

 The hydrochloric acid that has not reacted is dosed in return by sodium hydroxide.
-This is the dosage
+This is the dosing step.

 Two samples will be prepared :

-- one sample containing the bioproduct, liquid or previously ground
+- a sample containing the bioproduct, liquid or previously ground

-- one sample not containing the bioproduct, which will be the control
+- a sample that does not contain the bioproduct, which will be the control

-The following calculation will be then applied, considering a conversion factor of 6.25 (about 16% of nitrogen in the proteins):
+The following calculation will then be applied, considering a conversion factor of 6.25 (16% nitrogen on average in proteins):

-- suitable equipment (mineraliser, distiller, specific to the Kjeldahl method).
+- suitable equipment (mineralizer, distiller, specific to the Kjeldahl method).

-- suitable individual and collective protections (laboratory coat, gloves, glasses, fume hood).
+- suitable individual and collective protection (laboratory coat, gloves, glasses, fume hood).

-- time: 2 half days in part-time (not necessarily successive).
+- time: 2 half-days, part-time (not necessarily successive).